Nokia Oyj (NOK) Q2 2017 Results - Earnings Call Transcript

 The large non-recurring puts and takes include upfront cash payment from Apple, cash outflows for the acquisition of businesses, as well as our recent refinancing transactions, and an upcoming cash tax outflow, which I will discuss shortly.
 Excluding these non-recurring items, we would still expect Nokia's free cash flow for the full year 2017 to be slightly positive.

-In Q2, we continued the optimization of Nokia's debt structure by issuing approximately €900 million of new U.S. dollar denominated bonds, and purchasing through tender offers, approximately €1.2 billion of the legacy Lucent U.S. dollar notes, as well as our shortest-dated U.S. dollar notes.
+In Q2, we continued the optimization of Nokia's debt structure by issuing approximately €900 million of new U.S. dollar denominated bonds, and purchasing, through tender offers, approximately €1.2 billion of the legacy Lucent U.S. dollar notes, as well as our shortest-dated U.S. dollar notes.
 Overall, the cash flow related to our bond issuance and redemptions in the first half of the year roughly offset each other.

 In addition to improving debt maturity profile, our debt structure optimization activities enabled us to reduce our interest rate expense run rate significantly.
 And this was reflected in our updated guidance for non-IFRS financial income and expenses earlier this year.